-The following description of the material terms of the common shares of Vornado is only a summary and is qualified in its entirety by reference to the provisions governing the common shares contained in the declaration of trust, including all amendments and supplements to the declaration of trust, and bylaws of Vornado.
-Copies of the declaration of trust and bylaws are exhibits to the registration statement of which this prospectus is a part.
-See "Where You Can Find More Information" for information regarding how to obtain a copy of those documents.
+The following description of our common shares is only a summary, and is qualified in its entirety by reference to, the provision governing the common shares contained in the declaration of trust and (b) the amended and restated bylaws, Copies of the declaration of trust and by-laws are exhibits to the registration statement of which this prospectus is a part.
+See "Available Information" for information about how to obtain copies of the declaration of trust and by-laws.